Chirag7987/Chirag7987/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Chirag and I'm a Passionate Software Developer</h2>

 ###